About OpenScripture.Today

 2. Full Authority.
 Whatever scripture says is the final authority, with the caveat that the intent of a passage must be interpreted in its context.

-The important point is, if I have a question of any sort that matters, I should be considering what Scripture has to say on the subject and how that applies to whatever it is I am contemplating.
+The important point is this: if I have a question of any sort, I should be considering what Scripture has to say on the subject and how that applies to whatever it is I am contemplating.
+On many matters, scripture does not speak directly, but provides principles from which the answer to the question can be answered and sometimes the answer is something to the effect of, "Do what you will in the freedom of Christ."

 Scripture is plain